 South Over LouthJamie Coltman

 Dawn had only just cracked as we met for our penultimate away game of the season, the much-dreaded inter-county expedition to Louth.
 Determined that nothing would get in the way of our game plan (get there – win – come home), we set out confidently through the wilderness.
-We stumbled at the first hurdle however, as somebody had inconsiderately decided to rearrange the roads since JJ&’s satnav was forged back in the dark ages.
+We stumbled at the first hurdle however, as somebody had inconsiderately decided to rearrange the roads since JJ’s satnav was forged back in the Dark Ages.
 No matter, we ploughed on through endless farmlands, survived a brief encounter with a diseased Greggs, and all got there in the end.
 Most of us even brought the right coloured kit.
-Our warmup consisted of practicing our short corner routines while the opposition watched, and Rob telling us his plan for if (when) we picked up cards.
+Our warm-up consisted of practicing our short corner routines whilst the opposition watched, and Rob telling us his plan for if (when) we picked up cards.
 Finally, nearly four hours after meeting at Long Road, we started actually playing hockey.